-- The day to day management of all aspects of the school, this includes the support for children with SEND. - She will give responsibility to the class teachers but is still responsible for ensuring that your child's needs are met. - She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.
+- The day to day management of all aspects of the school, this includes the support for children with SEND. - She will give responsibility to the class teachers but is still responsible for ensuring that your child's needs - She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-SEN Governors: Mrs Gillian Vince
+SEN Governors: Mr Lance Hardy